 Each contestant shall be allowed two 20-second passes through the trick course (except as provided in Rule 11.03), during which he may perform as many tricks as he can.
 Any contestant who fails to be on immediate hand and in condition to ski when the boat is ready for the contestant shall not be allowed to ski in that round of the event.
 However, the Chief Judge or his designee, may grant up to three additional minutes for emergencies developing or discovered just prior to the contestant's turn to ski (e.g., ripped binding).
 In the case where a skier has been disqualified or has scratched, a one-minute delay shall be granted to the next skier in the starting order.
-If more than one skier has been disqualified or has scratched, the time allotted to the next skier shall be one minute for each skier disqualified or scratched.
+If more than one skier has been disqualified or has scratched.